Microphone replacement without data loss

 Another issue is wrong-group assignment.
 Symptom: one table suddenly receives another table's text.
 Stop, move the phone to the correct group, and run a short verbal reset.

-Post-swap check that saves cleanup time
+What post-swap check saves cleanup time?

 After the session, review five minutes around swap time and check whether: